 How to Arrange Family Room Furniture

-This gives a family room a cozy feel and is great for storing DVDs, books and board games as well as for displaying family photos or collectibles.
-Bookshelves work best in a large room, although it can be done in small family rooms as long as the shelves are not too cluttered.
+Installing bookshelves along one wall can give your family room a cozy feel.
+This creates storage for DVDs, music, and board games as well as for displaying family photos or collectibles.
+Bookshelves work best in a large room.
+You can pull it off in a small family room as long as your shelves don’t look too cluttered.

 To make sure your family room arrangement makes the most of your space and your time together, check out How to Be Mindful When Decorating Your Home.